 Chief Financial Officer, Secretary, and Co-Founder

 Dr. Kaneko is a mechanical engineer, biomedical engineer, and machinist who has worked with Dr. Keyak since April 2000.
 He has experience designing and fabricating equipment for orthopaedic research and is familiar with the use of bone cement to repair bone with tumors.
-Dr. Kaneko has 12 peer-reviewed publications and abstracts and recently completed his doctoral study in Biomedical Engineering at the University of California at Irvine.
+Dr. Kaneko has 12 peer-reviewed publications and abstracts and completed his doctoral study in Biomedical Engineering at the University of California at Irvine.
 A significant portion of Dr. Kaneko’s doctoral dissertation involved the development and evaluation of a radiation transport modeling method for predicting dose distributions in vertebrae injected with radioactive bone cement.

 Dr. Varun Sehgal, Ph.D.

 Dr. Sehgal is a medical physicist with experience developing brachytherapy techniques.
 Dr. Sehgal was responsible for the initial “proof of concept” that demonstrated feasibility of using radioactive bone cement to treat bone.
-He is an Associate Professor of Radiation Oncology at the University of California at Irvine (UCI), is board certified in Therapeutic Radiological Physics by the American Board of Radiology, and is regularly involved in patient treatment at UCI.
+He is a Professor of Radiation Oncology at the University of California at Irvine (UCI), is board certified in Therapeutic Radiological Physics by the American Board of Radiology, and is regularly involved in patient treatment at UCI.
 He also serves on the Special Brachytherapy Modalities Working Group of the American Association of Physicists in Medicine (AAPM).
 Dr. Sehgal oversees the radiation aspects of the business, such as product development, dosing, radiation shielding, etc. Dr. Sehgal has 20 publications/presentations at national meetings and symposiums for medical physics and radiation oncology.